THRIVE Program – Frequently Asked Questions

 Where do I stay at if I am traveling from out of town?

-The THRIVE Program has partnered with the Rizzo Center, located less than a mile away from the clinic.
+The THRIVE Program has partnered with the Rizzo Center, located a few miles away from the clinic.
 Our team will book your stay and provide transportation to and from the hotel if needed.

 Will I need to rent a car?
 Will I receive mileage reimbursement?